JonnyJD/python-discid/README.md

 ## Libdiscid Python bindings

 Python-discid implements Python bindings for MusicBrainz Libdiscid.
-This module works with Python > 2.6, including Python 3.
+This module works with Python &gt;= 2.6, including Python 3.

 Libdiscid's main purpose is the calculation of an identifier of audio discs (disc id)